beman-project/beman/README.md

 *Type*: String

 A URL for cloning the repository containing the library.
-This URL does not need to be part of the `beman-project` GitHub organization, or even on GitHub as long as the repo is publicly accessible for cloning.
+This URL does not need to be part of the `bemanproject` GitHub organization, or even on GitHub as long as the repo is publicly accessible for cloning.

 #### `git_tag`